Current as of March 2020 | Download print version (PDF)

 The United States and Vietnam signed a double tax treaty on July 7, 2015.
 Though signed, the double tax treaty will not come into effect until both countries exchange instruments of ratification; to the knowledge of the author, this has not yet occurred.

 See, e.g., Kerkvliet, Quang A, and Sinh, Forms of Engagement Between State Agencies and Civil Society Organizations in Vietnam: Study Report (December 2008).
 The Government of Vietnam seeks to promote the growth of a development-oriented NPO sector in Vietnam that cooperates with and does not oppose Party and government policy.
 The Tenth National Assembly resolved to “expand and diversify forms of assembling people to join unions, social organizations, professional, cultural and friendship associations, as well as those working in the charity and humanitarian fields” (Resolution No. 51/2001/QH10 of December 25, 2001 of the 10th session of the 10th Legislature of the National Assembly).
-In addition, the Socio-Economic Development Plan 2006-2010, for the first time, encourages “all non-governmental organizations, social associations and unions to develop social security networks and provide effective assistance to the vulnerable” and “to engage in managing and monitoring some public fields” (Social Economic Development Plan of Vietnam 2006-2010, pp. 91, 140).
-The Social Economic Development Plan also sets out national policy targets that overlap closely with the work of many domestic and foreign NPOs working in Vietnam.
+In addition, the Socio-Economic Development Plan 2006-2010, for the first time, encouraged “all non-governmental organizations, social associations and unions to develop social security networks and provide effective assistance to the vulnerable” and “to engage in managing and monitoring some public fields” (Social Economic Development Plan of Vietnam 2006-2010, pp. 91, 140).
+The Social Economic Development Plan also set out national policy targets that overlapped closely with the work of many domestic and foreign NPOs working in Vietnam.

 For example, the right to “participate in programs, projects, studies and counseling and critical comment and examination at the request of state agencies” (Decree 45, Article 23(7)) adds the provision “at the request of state agencies” and, accordingly, arguably limits the scope of advocacy by associational entities.
 Similarly, the provision on “commenting on legal documents” is also limited by organizational role and status.